vippsas/vipps-ecom-api/vipps-ecom-api.md

 We strongly recommend that you use the idempotency key, `X-Request-Id`, in the capture call.
 Then, if a capture request fails for any reason, it can be retried with the same idempotency key.
 You can use any unique id for your `X-Request-Id`.

-See the [API specification](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/capturePaymentUsingPOST) for details.
+See the [X-Request-Id in the capturePaymentUsingPOST specification](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/capturePaymentUsingPOST) for details.

 To perform a normal capture of the entire amount, `amount` can be omitted from the API request (i.e., not sent at all), set to `null` or set to `0`.